portlandcodeschool/jse-fall14-1/stacyFabian/README_stacFabs.md

 **e)** `'' == ' '`

-Predicted Answer: true , because '' is actualy a string of a space character.
+Predicted Answer: true
+Actual Ouput: false , ' ' is actually a "string" of the space character.

 **f)** `x = true`